Will Social Security beneficiaries get a fourth stimulus check?

 On Friday 19 November, the House of Representatives passed the Build Back Better Act.
 While it does not include a stimulus check for those on Social Security it does include some benefits for seniors.
 These include the expansion of Medicare to include hearing services, and provisions that will grant the government power to negotiate a limited about of drug prices with pharmaceutical companies each year.

-However, the Center on Medicare and Medicaid announced a 14.5 percent increase in the price of the Medicare Part B premium which is subtracted from a Social Security beneficiary's check each month.
+The Center on Medicare and Medicaid announced a 14.5 percent increase in the price of the Medicare Part B premium which is subtracted from a Social Security beneficiary's check each month.
 From 2020 to 2021, the price only increased two percent, showing the impact that inflation is having on the healthcare market.

 After the increase was announced, Mary Johnson, a Social Security and Medicare policy analyst urged leaders to take action and warned that “The Part B increase from $148.50 to $170.10 per month is the highest since 2016 and will consume the entire annual cost of living adjustment (COLA) of Social Security recipients with the very lowest benefits, of about $365 per month."